-The consolidated financial statements of Astra Space, Inc. as of December 31, 2021, and 2020 and for the years ended December 31, 2021, 2020 and 2019, which are included in this prospectus and elsewhere in the registration statement have been so included in reliance upon the report of Grant Thornton LLP, independent registered public accountants, upon the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of Astra Space, Inc. included in this prospectus and elsewhere in the registration statement have been so included in reliance upon the report of Grant Thornton LLP, independent registered public accountants, upon the authority of said firm as experts in accounting and auditing.